Congo Basin Development Initiative

 PAFC Congo Basin system development is led by ATIBT and supported by Olam and the PAFC members.
 The project is funded by PPECF (Programme de Promotion de l’Exploitation Certifiée des Forêts), a joint programme of KFW Development Bank and COMIFAC.

-The project aims to develop a regional certification system by local stakeholders, taking into consideration their needs and its application on the field, while meeting PEFC’s international requirements.
+The project has enabled the development of a regional certification system by local stakeholders, taking into consideration their needs and its application on the field, while meeting PEFC’s international requirements.
 PAFC’s visibility is expected to increase significantly in Central Africa, as is the supply of certified wood.

 PAFC Gabon achieved PEFC endorsement of its national system in 2009, becoming our first endorsed system in Africa.